 “When he passed away it was like I lost a brother, a parent and a friend all at the same time,” says Almonte, 16 years younger than Morales, who shared his love of books, video games and wrestling, and worked for the city processing teachers’ pensions.
 “I used to call him just any time I was going through something difficult and I needed reassurance, knowing he would be there...
 That’s an irreplaceable type of love.”

 If losing one person leaves such a lasting void, consider all that’s been lost with the deaths of 1 million.

-Soon the U.S. toll from the coronavirus will surpass that once unthinkable milestone.
+Soon, likely in the next few weeks, the U.S. toll from the coronavirus will surpass that once unthinkable milestone.
 Yet after a two-year drumbeat of deaths, even 1 million can feel abstract.

 “We’re dealing with numbers that humans are just not able to comprehend,” says Sara Cordes, a professor of psychology at Boston College who studies the way people perceive quantity.
 “I can’t comprehend the lives of 1 million at one time and I think this is sort of self-preservation, to only think about the few that you have heard about.”

 It goes far beyond faces and names.

 COVID-19 has left an estimated 194,000 children in the U.S. without one or both of their parents.
 It has deprived communities of leaders, teachers and caregivers.
 It has robbed us of expertise and persistence, humor and devotion.

 Through wave after wave, the virus has compiled a merciless chronology of loss -- one by one by one.

 It began even before the threat had really come into focus.
 In February 2020, an unfamiliar respiratory illness started spreading through a nursing home outside Seattle, the Life Care Center of Kirkland.